release date: Aug. 7, 1995

 I vividly recall the album as something I considered an improvement to the Happy Mondays.
 In retrospect, it hasn't faded all that much and still carries a certain amount of quality.

-It may not be as significant as Pills 'n' Thrills... but I find it better as more poignant, better structured, showcasing better hooks, and then it's just one of my favourites of the nineties and therefore recommended.
+It may not be as significant as Pills 'n' Thrills... but I find it better as more poignant, better structured, showcasing better hooks, filled with great songs, explicit and funny lyrics, and then it's just one of my favourites of the nineties and therefore highly recommended.